BestTimesToVisit.com Logo

 packing

 Pack layers!
-Whistler's weather can change rapidly, even in the summer.
-Bring waterproof and windproof outerwear, comfortable hiking shoes, and warm layers for evenings.
-Don't forget sunscreen, sunglasses, and a hat, even on cloudy days.
+Whistler's weather can change rapidly, even in summer.
+Bring waterproof and windproof outerwear, regardless of the season.
+Comfortable hiking boots are essential if you plan on exploring the trails.

 Weather Details